 If a user wishes to stop taking Xanax after dependence on the drug has formed, it is not recommended to quit “cold turkey” or without medical supervision.
 The symptoms of Xanax withdrawal are similar to those of alcohol or Barbiturate withdrawal, and the severity of the symptoms can vary.
 If convulsions occur, withdrawal from Xanax can be deadly.

 Normally, the withdrawal process involves slowly reducing the dosage of Xanax and eventually switching the user to a long-acting form of the drug for a period of time.
 The gradual taper of this drug helps to reduce withdrawal symptoms.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-Xanax is dispensed in 0.25 mg, 0.5 mg, 1 mg and 2 mg strengths.
-The pills come in different shapes and colors depending on strength.
+Xanax is dispensed in 0.25 mg, 0.5 mg, 1 mg, and 2 mg strengths.
+The pills come in different shapes and colors depending on their strength.
 The 2 mg tablets are white, green, or yellow in color and rectangular in shape.
-The rest are oval shaped and colored white (0.25 mg), orange (0.5 mg) or blue (1 mg).
+The rest are oval shaped and colored white (0.25 mg), orange (0.5 mg), or blue (1 mg).
 Xanax is a regulated schedule IV controlled substance.